Chart Color Schemes

 AreaSearch analysis places Plantagenet well above average for employment performance across multiple indicators

-Plantagenet's workforce is balanced across white and blue-collar jobs with varied sector representation.
-Its unemployment rate was 1.6% as of June 2025, lower than Rest of WA's 3.2%.
+Plantagenet's workforce is balanced across white and blue-collar jobs, with diverse industry representation.
+As of June 2025, the unemployment rate is 1.6%, lower than Rest of WA's 3.2%.

-Workforce participation was 53.4%, compared to Rest of WA's 59.4%.
-Key employment industries include agriculture, forestry & fishing, health care & social assistance, and education & training.
-The area has a strong specialization in agriculture, forestry & fishing (2.9 times the regional level), but lower representation in mining (3.0% vs regional average of 11.7%).
-Over the year to June 2025, employment increased by 0.3%, labour force decreased by 1.6%, and unemployment fell by 1.9 percentage points.
+Workforce participation is 53.4%, compared to Rest of WA's 59.4%.
+Key employment sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.
+The area has a strong specialization in agriculture, forestry & fishing, with an employment share 2.9 times the regional level.
+Conversely, mining representation is lower at 3.0% versus the regional average of 11.7%.

 Frequently Asked Questions - Employment